-Around 1952, a new series of state-of-the-art tuberculosis hospitals opened and were named W.T.
-Edwards, named in his honor because Mr. Edwards was the very first Chairman of the the then newly created State Tuberculosis Board in Florida.
-Between 1952 and 1969, a total of 12 hospitals were built all over the state of Florida, including Tallahassee, Miami, Marianna, Tampa, and several other cities in South Florida.
+Around 1952, a new series of state-of-the-art tuberculosis hospitals opened and were named the W.T.
+Edwards Tuberculosis Hospital, named in honor of the first Chairman of the newly-created State Tuberculosis Board in Florida.
+Between 1952 and 1969, a total of 12 hospitals were built all over the state of Florida, including Tallahassee, Lantana, Miami, Marianna, Tampa, and several other cities in South Florida.

-When a vaccine for TB was discovered, there was no longer a need for tuberculosis hospitals and the W. T. Edwards Hospitals were all closed by the 1960s.
+When antibiotics and vaccines that were effective against tuberculosis were developed, there was no longer a need for tuberculosis hospitals and the W. T. Edwards Hospitals were all closed by the 1960s.
 The facilities fell under the jurisdiction of the Florida Department of Health and were reopened as Sunland Training Centers.

 Sunland Center in Tallahassee closed in 1983 and the property sat vacant for decades.
 The property was finally sold in 2005 for use in a housing and commercial district project, which later became the Victoria Grand Luxury Apartments.
-The demolition of the hospital building and all the surrounding buildings and wooded areas began in early 2006 and was completed in November.
-Today, there are no signs of the Sunland Center in Tallahassee and has since been replaced with Victoria Grand Luxury Apartments.
+The demolition of the hospital building and all the surrounding buildings and wooded areas began in early-2006 and was completed by November of the same year.
+Today, there are no signs of the Sunland Center in Tallahassee and has since been replaced with the aforementioned Victoria Grand Luxury Apartments.
 Relics from the old hospital are said to have been saved and are now used in the Sunland Asylum wing of the Terror of Tallahassee haunted house.